MehrdadSamadishadlou/Intro-to-R/index.md

 Here we’ll uncover how R organizes information.
 You’ll learn about R’s main data structures—vectors, data frames, and lists—and why each matters.
 Understanding these forms helps you manipulate and analyze data efficiently.

-**Outcome:** Participants will understand the difference between numeric, categorical, and text data, and will be able to identify the structure of any dataset.
-Example outputs include quick overviews of data, showing summary statistics and variable types.

 ---